nationalarchives/front-end-development-guide/peer-review-template.md

 ### There is an appropriate HTML outline

 HTML outlines are an important means for navigating pages with assistive technologies.
-All digital services we produce should have a logical document outline with one ```<h1>``` tag, and each subsequent ```<h*>``` 'sectioning' the content below it.
+All digital services we produce should have a logical document outline with one ```<h1>``` tag, and each subsequent ```<h*>``` serving to 'section' the content below it.
 Because the HTML5 outlining algorithm is not yet implemented in any browsers, we do not rely on HTML5 sectioning elements for outlines.

 The peer review will check that: